Winter follows fall, and summer follows spring.

 Congress passed a new COVID emergency stimulus bill in December, which simply means more quantitative easing.
 Many expect more emergency stimulus in 2021 as well.

 Using history as our guide, these forces will drive gold higher and higher in the months ahead.
-These Fed policies act as a leading indicator for gold and signal higher prices ahead.
+These Fed policies act as a leading signal for gold and indicate higher prices ahead.
 The Fed has already stated it won’t even consider raising interest rates in 2021.
 Do you own enough?

 Want to read more?
 Subscribe to the Blanchard Newsletter and get our tales from the vault, our favorite stories from around the world and the latest tangible assets news delivered to your inbox weekly.